 In February 2018, we signed an agreement to rent a building in Morges, Switzerland for an initial term of 15 years plus one year of free rent, with multiple options to extend for an additional 20 years.
-The building will serve as our new European headquarters and will consist of approximately 100,000 square feet of office space.
-This building will allow for consolidation of our European operations that are currently located in Geneva and Lausanne, Switzerland.
-Building permits were granted by the local government authorities in September 2018 and construction activity began immediately thereafter.
-In June 2019, we obtained control of the Morges building to begin our construction activity.
+The building serves as our European headquarters and consists of approximately 100,000 square feet of office space.
+This building allowed for consolidation of our European operations that were located in Geneva and Lausanne, Switzerland.
+In June 2019, we obtained control of the Morges building to begin our construction activity, which was completed in 2020.
 At that time, we determined the lease to be a finance lease and recorded a lease liability of \$31.1 million and a finance lease right-of-use asset of \$29.1 million, net of a lease incentive from our landlord of \$2.0 million.
-As of June 30, 2020 we have capitalized approximately \$22.4 million in on site preparation, design and construction costs.
+At March 31, 2021, we capitalized approximately \$19.1 million in leasehold improvements.

 In July 2018, we signed an agreement to purchase land located in Yverdon, Switzerland.
 The land was purchased, in cash, for approximately \$4.8 million.
 Upon this parcel, we are constructing a large molecule production facility.
-Construction activity commenced in July 2018 and as of June 30, 2020, we have capitalized approximately \$127.4 million in costs for construction, ground preparation and architectural and engineering studies.
-We currently anticipate the facility will be completed in the second half of 2020.
+Construction activity commenced in July 2018 and as of March 31, 2021, we have capitalized approximately \$173.3 million in costs for construction, ground preparation and architectural and engineering studies.
+We currently expect the facility will be operational in the first half of 2022.